judepayne/extra-loom/README.md

 At present, two graphs are implemented:
 - `multigraph` (with undirected edges)
 - `multidigraph` (with directed edges).
-Both graphs can have multiple edges between any pairs of vertices in the graph.<br/>
+Both graphs can have multiple edges between any pairs of vertices in the graph
+<br/><br/>
-Weighted graphs are a `TODO`, but would require adapting some of the Loom algorithms.
+Weighted graphs are a `TODO`, and would require adapting some of the Loom algorithms.

 ### Creating a graph